Virginia Tech® home

 Total Credit Hours 15-18

-*CHEM 1045: General Chemistry Lab is often moved to the spring semester due to capacity constraints.
-For students interested in Chemical Engineering (CHE), it's very important to take CHEM 1035 and 1045 in the first fall semester to stay on track towards a 4-year graduation timeline.
+*CHEM 1045: General Chemistry Lab may be moved to the spring semester.
+For students interested in Chemical Engineering (CHE), it's very important to take CHEM 1035 and 1045 in the first fall semester to stay on track with the curriculum.

 If you are expecting transfer credit, you must send all official score reports and transcripts to Virginia Tech.
 Also, there are equivalency charts, guides, and databases to help you determine if your credit will transfer to Virginia and how it applies to your intended major.